Luiz Inacio Lula da Silva Fast Facts

 He goes by the nickname Lula, which he formally added to his name in 1982.

-Lula da Silva's father was against education and believed supporting the family was more important, so Lula da Silva didn't learn to read until age 10 and began working full-time at 12.
+Lula da Silva's father was against education and believed supporting the family was more important, so Lula da Silva didn't learn to read until age 10.

 He left school completely after the fifth grade to work full-time.

-Has nine fingers, having lost the little finger on his left hand in a work accident.
+He has nine fingers, having lost the little finger on his left hand in a work accident.

-First wife, Maria, died of hepatitis in her eighth month of pregnancy along with the child.
+His first wife, Maria, died of hepatitis in her eighth month of pregnancy along with the child.

 Unhappy with the lack of political representation of the working class in Brazil, he decided to get involved in politics.

-Lula da Silva is a founding member of Partido dos Trabalhadores, The Workers' Party.
+Lula da Silva is a founding member of Partido dos Trabalhadores, the Workers' Party.

 Regularly gives speeches about his belief that global institutions such as the United Nations and the World Trade Organization favor rich nations and must be revamped to address the needs of developing nations, where most of the world's population lives.

-Was a longtime friend of Fidel Castro; visited him in September 2003.
+He was a longtime friend of Fidel Castro and visited him in September 2003.
 Castro backed all of his presidential runs.

 Timeline: